jacobsilver2/leeFieldsGatsby/revisionsList3.md

   > If you want to see what other loading indicators are available for the library I'm using, check out https://www.davidhu.io/react-spinners/.
 I'm using "BeatLoader"

-- [ ] Yes, I agree I like having 3 columns or less.
+- [x] Yes, I agree I like having 3 columns or less.
 I’m having trouble envisioning how it’ll work with correct image files, could you use a stock image or something else in its place so I can see how it responds?

+  > Ok now we have a maximum of 3 column grid, that has a minimum width of 400px per column, with a 30px gap between the columns.
+The columns will wrap when they need to.
+It is center-aligned, with a bit of left and right padding, which will help keep those margins for mobile devices when all the excess space has been removed.
+I didn't come across any margin issues in my testing, except for around tablet width, but only on Firefox, so I think it might be just a quirk with Firefox, and actually, I had a hard time replicating it so I can't even figure out when or why it happens.
+If you see it, please let me know.

+  > I don't think stock images will be needed with the new revisions to the layout.
+Ideally the layout should be able to compensate for various image sizes.

-- [ ] Break point for 1 column seems to early(see screenshot)
+- [x] Break point for 1 column seems to early(see screenshot)

+  > Fixed.

-- [ ] Not sure if its just my phone, the margin doesn’t show on the right hand side (See screenshot)
+- [x] Not sure if its just my phone, the margin doesn’t show on the right hand side (See screenshot)
+  > Fixed (I think).

 # Nav